kenji-yt/snake-GENESPACE/README.md

 - Input data formating
 - Software instalation

+It also produces a detailed "reproducibility report" with information about software versions, operating system, input and output files.

 Input data formating is the "trickiest part of running GENESPACE" (see [GENESPACE](https://github.com/jtlovell/GENESPACE) section 3).
 With the snake-GENESPACE workflow you can have your data as GFF structural annotations and fasta genome assemblies.
 The workflow automatically:

 - Converts the GFF file into bed format.